khaosans/basic-chat/README.md

 - **🔒 Privacy First**: Everything runs locally on your machine - no data sent to external servers
 - **🧠 Smart Reasoning**: Advanced AI that thinks step-by-step and explains its reasoning
 - **🛠️ Powerful Tools**: Built-in calculator, time management, web search, and document processing
+- **💾 Persistent Sessions**: Save, load, and manage your chat conversations with advanced session management
 - **⚡ Lightning Fast**: Optimized with caching and async processing for quick responses
 - **📱 Beautiful Interface**: Clean, modern Streamlit interface that's easy to use